krlenell/krlenell/README.md

 ## About Me

+**Hey, this is a bit outdated since I started the working life, but you can read it to learn about where my head was at back in time.
+I'm hoping to update it soon, but currentlty have a few projects to build.**

 I like to build React and Node applications which help people learn and develop a more productive workflow.
-I've also recently fallen in love with Ruby, Rails and TDD, so I am working hard learn these technologies and integrate them with my React frontend experience.
+I've also recently fallen in love with Ruby and TDD, so I am working hard learn these technologies and integrate them with my React frontend experience.

 I currently work as a Teaching Assistant at LearningFuze, and I am open to new opportunities.